gabrieldrl/ptc/README.md

    - Sandbox reads response, updates cache, and continues execution
 5. **Checkpoints**: The E2B sandbox persists throughout execution, allowing stateful operations
 6. **Final result**: Code streams `__PTC_FINAL__{result}` marker, which client parses and returns
-7. **Tool execution**: Only tool execution happens on your trusted LangGraph server; code runs in isolation
+7. **Tool execution**: Only tool execution happens on the LangGraph server; code runs in isolation

 The sandbox persists for the entire execution, avoiding recompilation overhead and enabling stateful operations like file I/O.